fabulous-dev/Fabulous/.github/GETTING_STARTED.md

 | tools | The tools used to create Fabulous.XamarinForms.
 Most notably the bindings generator. |

-Then, since Xamarin.Forms has tens of controls with each tens of properties/events, with a new release each month or so, it is really difficult to follow and write the appropriate XF bindings manually to make it compatible with Fabulous.
+Then, since Xamarin.Forms has dozens of controls, each with dozens of properties/events, with a new release each month or so, it is really difficult to follow and write the appropriate XF bindings manually to make it compatible with Fabulous.
 To help with that, a tool called Fabulous.XamarinForms.Generator (relying on Fabulous.CodeGen) is used to automate the generation of those bindings at build time, via a JSON file (which can be found in the Fabulous.XamarinForms project).

 To support this automated code generation, unlike the other libraries, Fabulous.XamarinForms compiles 2 projects into a single NuGet package: Fabulous.XamarinForms and Fabulous.XamarinForms.Core.